Azure/CARML-Learn/docs/wiki/Lab 6 - Publishing.md

 >       - Finds all parent module files, and get their version data using the same logic as mentioned before.
 >     - Publish each changed child module and parents using the calculated version numbers

+---
+---

-Proceed to the next lab: [Lab 7 - Build an ACR driven solution](./Lab%207%20-%20Build%20an%20ACR-driven%20solution.md)
+If ready, proceed to the next lab: [Lab 7 - Build an ACR driven solution](./Lab%207%20-%20Contribution)